Intriguing Properties of Contrastive Losses: Generalized contrastive loss and differences among its instantiations

+Both terms are defined on hidden representations. $\mathcal{L}_{\text{alignment}}$ encourages representations of augmented views to be consistent, while $\mathcal{L}_{\text{distribution}}$ encourages representations (or a random subset of them) to match a prior distribution (of high entropy).
+It is not difficult to see that the standard contrastive loss in Eq.~\ref{eq:nt_xent} is a special case as it can be re-written as follows (scaled by a constant $\tau$).

+This form of factorization in Eq.~\ref{eq:nt_xent_scaled} has been proposed in~\cite{wang2020understanding}, where the second $\mathrm{LogSumExp}$ term is referred to as \textit{uniformity} since it encourages representation to uniformly distributed in the hypersphere.
+Different from~\cite{wang2020understanding}, here we generalize the hypersphere uniform distribution and study a wider set of prior distributions for their effectiveness in learning representations.

-One issue of using other priors is we could not rely on $\mathrm{LogSumExp}$ for matching the distribution.
-To this end, we resort to the theory of optimal transport, via Sliced Wasserstein Distance (SWD)~\cite{rabin2011wasserstein,bonneel2015sliced,kolouri2019generalized} in particular.
+\paragraph{SWD for supporting diverse prior distributions.} One issue of using more diverse set of priors is we \textit{cannot} rely on $\mathrm{LogSumExp}$ for matching the distribution.
+To this end, we resort to the theory of optimal transport, via Sliced Wasserstein Distance (SWD)~\cite{rabin2011wasserstein,bonneel2015sliced,kolouri2019generalized}.
 For two sets of equal-sized samples from two 1-D distributions, the optimal transport can be obtained by computing two permutations that order the values of both sets of samples respectively.
 The 1-D Wasserstein distance can then be computed with $\ell_2$ distance between the ordered values.
-For n-D distributions, we first project the samples to $n$ randomly-generated orthogonal 1-D subspaces, and then compute and sum 1-D Wasserstein distance across all 1-D subspaces.
+For n-D distributions, we first project the samples to $n$ randomly-generated orthogonal 1-D subspaces, and then compute the sum of 1-D Wasserstein distance across all 1-D subspaces.
 By adjusting the network weights to minimize the SWD, we are able to reduce the mismatch between the distribution of hidden vectors and a known prior distribution.
 The detailed algorithm can be found in Algorithm~\ref{alg:swd}.

-With SWD loss, we are able to use a wider set of priors, including those in Figure~\ref{fig:prior_example}, and potentially more.
-Table~\ref{tab:gloss_comp} summarizes instantiations of the generalized contrastive loss with different prior distributions and distribution matching loss.
+With SWD loss, we are able to use a wider set of priors, and Table~\ref{tab:gloss_comp} summarizes instantiations of the generalized contrastive loss with different prior distributions and distribution matching loss.

-\textbf{Mutual Information}.
-The connection between the standard contrastive loss and mutual information has been shown before~\cite{oord2018representation,poole2019variational}, where the contrastive loss (a.k.a.
-InfoNCE loss~\cite{oord2018representation}) is shown to be a lower bound of the mutual information.
-However, with the generalized contrastive loss, do we still have a similar connection?